-The proposed building for 501 N Union Street is a four-story masonry and glass structure with an irregular, rectilinear footprint and a connected two-story pavilion to the east that consists of glass and aluminum walls with a sculpted green roof.
+The proposed building for 501 N. Union Street is a four-story masonry and glass structure with an irregular, rectilinear footprint and a connected two-story pavilion to the east that consists of glass and aluminum walls with a sculpted green roof.
 The footprint and materials are designed to create a dialogue with both the west building and the waterfront, and the pattern of solid-to-void evolves and, appropriately, becomes more transparent as one travels from the west to the waterfront façade.
-In sharp contrast to the red brick suggested for the west building, the proposed materials on the east building are a soft cream colored brick with a light brown polished limestone base and fins.
+In sharp contrast to the red brick suggested for the west building, the proposed materials on the east building are a light gray brick with a slate base.
 The building is decidedly contemporary, with stylistic cues taken from both the mid-twentieth century and today.
 The same stone will be used for base and trim elements on both the east and west buildings, giving a subtle cue that they form a single composition, focused on N. Union Street.